jjmaldonis/obsidian-audio-notes/README.md

 6. When you're done, sync your note back to your computer and edit the quotes.
 7. Finish the note by highlighting or summarizing the things you most want to remember.

-Here's a vidoe of using <strong>Audio Notes</strong> on your phone.
+Here's a video of using <strong>Audio Notes</strong> on your phone.

 <img src="assets/audio-notes-example-mobile_exported_0.jpg" href="https://audio-notes-public.s3.amazonaws.com/audio-notes-example-mobile.mp4" style="width:200px"/>